cncf/wg-serverless/workflow/spec/spec.md

 #### Function Definition

-Allows you to define a reusable function definition.
-It can be referenced in [actions](#Action-Definition) defined in [Event](#Event-State) and [Operation](#Operation-State) workflow states.
-Each function definition must have an unique name.
-The resource parameter of a function evaluates to execution of an existing serverless function.
-Implementations can use the type parameter to define communication information such as protocols.

-Since function definitions are reusable, their data input parameters are defined within [actions](#Action-Definition) that reference them.

 | Parameter | Description | Type | Required |
 | --- | --- | --- | --- |
 | name | Unique function name | string | yes |